ixjlyons/pelican-ghp/content/pages/home.rst

        <img src="../images/north-coast.jpg" width=120 height=120/>
    </figure>

-Hey there, my name's Kenn and I'm an engineer.
+Hey there, my name's Kenh and I'm an engineer.
 This site is sort of a stylized or expanded resume for now, I suppose.
 If you want to get in touch, feel free to send me an email: ``ixjlyons at gmail dot com``.